SaiAkhilS007/SmartRecycle/README.md

 ### 3. Expanding Geographic Coverage for Drop-Off Locations
 Currently, drop-off location recommendations are region-specific(Baltimore).
 Expanding the database to include global locations will make the system more universally applicable, helping users worldwide to find the nearest waste disposal facilities.

+## 🏁 Conclusion

+Our project successfully demonstrates how AI-powered solutions can simplify waste management by combining deep learning models, location-based services, and personalized recommendations.
+With **94% test accuracy using ResNet**, the system accurately classifies waste into predefined categories.
+It empowers users with creative reuse ideas, proper recycling methods, and guidance to nearby disposal facilities.

+This project is a step toward promoting sustainable practices and reducing environmental impact.
+By making waste disposal and recycling more accessible and user-friendly, we hope to inspire individuals and communities to take meaningful actions for a cleaner and greener future.

 ## How to use the product(Stream lit)?

 - Upload single piece of waste and only a single image picture
 - Click on either reuse,recycle or disposal
 - Give the Zipcode of the area you want to dispose the product
 ### Note : Only upload a single image category/piece of waste for the best results